conradmorgan/secpass/README.md

 Being an experimental demo, I would not recommend actually using any passwords generated from this at this time for anything important.

-Currently only Linux is officially supported, as it relies on the [getrandom](http://man7.org/linux/man-pages/man2/getrandom.2.html) system call for secure randomness.
-Other platforms will be supported as secpass matures.
+Depends on [libsodium](https://github.com/jedisct1/libsodium) and currently only Linux is officially supported, as it relies on the [getrandom](http://man7.org/linux/man-pages/man2/getrandom.2.html) system call for secure randomness.
+Other platforms will likely be supported as secpass matures.

 Below are some sample passwords using [this wordlist](https://github.com/dwyl/english-words/blob/master/words_alpha.txt) as input: